sks3i/sks3i.github.io/_posts/2024-10-24-calling_llama_in_cpp.md

 * While decoding, you need a sampler to sample the token from the logits.
 You can use `llama_sampler_chain_init` to initialize the sampler.
 * To decode, you need the model context and `llama_batch`.
 It basically holds the batch of the token sequence.

-Here is a sample program to load model, tokenize prompt and generate output.
+Some basic code to tokenize the prompt and generate a text is as follows.

 ```cpp
 /*